expo/eas-cli/CONTRIBUTING.md

 1. Update `CHANGELOG.md`.
    - Add the new section with the release version in the title.
    - Leave the `main` section empty (without any changelog entries).

+1. If `[EAS BUILD API]` tag is present in CHANGELOG
+   - Find version of the package `@expo/eas-build-job` used in the eas-cli.
+   - Find `Publish` commit in [expo/eas-build](https://github.com/expo/eas-build/commit/) for that version of `@expo/eas-build-job`.
+In most cases it will be in the latest publish commit.
+   - Find version of the package `eas-cli-local-build-plugin` published in that commit.
+   - Run `npm dist-tags add eas-cli-local-build-plugin@VERSION latest` with the version from previous step.